Uttarapatha

-Uttarapatha (Hindi: उत्तरापथ) is the name used by ancient Buddhist and Hindu texts to describe the Northern part of Jambudvipa (equivalent of present-day Afro - Eurasia), one of the "continents" in Vedic belief.
+Uttarapatha (Hindi: उत्तरापथ) is the name used by ancient Buddhist and Hindu texts to describe the Northern part of Jambudvipa (an ancient name for the Indian subcontinent), one of the "continents" in Vedic belief.
 In modern times, the Sanskrit word uttarapatha is sometimes used to denote the geographical regions of North India, Western India, Central India, Eastern India, Northeast India, Pakistan, Bangladesh, and Nepal in just one term.
 The pronunciation of the word varies depending on the regional language of the speaker.

 History

 The name is derived from the Sanskrit terms uttara, for north, and patha, for road.
 Initially, the term Uttarapatha referred to the northern high road, the main trade route that followed along the river Ganges, crossed the Indo-Gangetic watershed, ran through the Punjab to Taxila (Gandhara) and further to Zariaspa or Balkh (Bactria) in Central Asia.
 The eastern terminus of the Uttarapatha was Tamraliptika or Tamluk located at the mouth of Ganges in West Bengal.
 This route became increasingly important due to increasing maritime contacts with the seaports on the eastern coast of India during the Maurya rule.
 Later, Uttarapatha was the name lent to the vast expanse of region which the northern high road traversed.